Siege of Kiev (1240)

 The siege of Kiev by the Mongols took place between 28 November and 6 December 1240, and resulted in a Mongol victory.
-It was a heavy morale and military blow to the Principality of Galicia–Volhynia, and allowed Batu Khan to proceed westward into Europe.
+It was a heavy morale and military blow to the Principality of Galicia–Volhynia, which was forced to submit to Mongol suzerainty, and allowed Batu Khan to proceed westward into Central Europe.

 Background

-Batu Khan and the Mongols began their invasion in late 1237 by conquering the Principality of Ryazan in north-east Rus.
+Batu Khan and the Mongols began their invasion in late 1237 by conquering the northeastern Rus' Principality of Ryazan.
 Then, in 1238 the Mongols went south-west and destroyed the cities of Vladimir and Kozelsk.
-In 1239, they captured both Pereyaslav and Chernihiv with their sights set on the city of Kiev (Kyiv).
+In 1239, they captured both Pereyaslav and Chernigov with their sights set on Kiev.

-When the Mongols sent several envoys to Kiev to demand submission, they were executed by Michael of Chernigov and later Dmytro.
+The Mongol envoys sent to Kiev to demand submission were executed by Grand Prince Michael of Chernigov.
+The Mongol capture of Chernigov caused Michael to flee to Hungary in 1239 or 1240.
+The Smolensk prince Rostislav II Mstislavich seized the opportunity to claim Kiev for himself, but was in turn soon driven out by Daniel of Galicia-Volhynia (Danylo Romanovych).

-The next year, Batu Khan's army under the tactical command of the great Mongol general Subutai reached Kiev.
+The next year, Batu Khan's army under the tactical command of the great Mongol general Subutai reached Kiev (in November 1240).
 At the time, the city was ruled by the Principality of Galicia–Volhynia (Halych-Volhynia, also known as Ruthenia), having been recently captured by Danylo Romanovych.
 The chief commander in Kiev was Voivode Dmytro, while Danylo was in Hungary at that time, seeking a military union to prevent invasion.